actionhero/actionhero-tutorial/README.md

 There are many testing tools and packages which exist for nodejs.
 ActionHero is not opinionated about which testing framework you should use, but nonetheless, testing is important!
 ActionHero exposes a number of utilities to make it easy to boot up a server with configuration overrides to make testing easier.

-Lets setup a test with the `jest` package.
+Let's set up a test with the `jest` package.
 We'll use the `request` package to make HTTP requests simpler in our tests.

 `npm install --save-dev jest request` (and add them to your `package.json` in the `devDependencies` section).

 We can now run the test with the `jest` command.
-In our `package.json` we can also setup `npm test` to run the test suite how we would like it: `"test": "jest"`.
-Jest will automatically set `NODE_ENV=test` for us, to tell ActionHero we are running this command in the 'test' environment this will signal ActionHero load any configChanges from the `/config/environments/test.js` file.
+In our `package.json` we can also set up `npm test` to run the test suite how we would like it: `"test": "jest"`.
+Jest will automatically set `NODE_ENV=test` for us, to tell ActionHero we are running this command in the 'test' environment this will signal ActionHero load any config changes from the `/config/environments/test.js` file.
 Here we setup redis and the servers how we want for testing.

 A successful test run looks like this: